Thiamath/monitoring/README.md

 For clusters that are monitored, we add a `remote_write` section to the configuration that pushes the result of the recording rules (and nothing else) to the Prometheus in Grafana Cloud.

-In Grafana we have a main dashboard that shows overall health and a list of nodes and components that are degraded.
-Per cluster we have a dashboard (in the "Clusters" folder) that gives readiness information per node, as well as component degradation and performance information.
+In Grafana we have a main dashboard that shows the overall health and a list of nodes and components that are degraded.
+Each cluster has a dashboard (in the "Clusters" folder) that gives readiness information per node, as well as component degradation and performance information.
 This dashboard includes alerts for bad situations.
-Alert actions are set up in Grafana itself; we just mark the actions that we want as "default" so they get fired whenever any of the cluster dashboards detects an anomaly.
+Alert actions are set up in Grafana itself; we just mark the actions that we want as "default" so they get triggered whenever any of the cluster dashboards detects an anomaly.

 ## Adding a cluster

-To add a cluster, the following needs to be done:
+To add a cluster, the steps are:

-1. Create API key for the cluster
+1. Create API key for the cluster.
-2. Add `remote_write` section to the Prometheus config
+2. Add `remote_write` section to the Prometheus configuration.
 3. Add a cluster-specific dashboard to Prometheus.

-The below describes how to do this (mostly) manually, but this will be automated.
+This process will be automated, but the section below describes how to do this (mostly) manually, for informational purposes.

 ### Create API key

-We need a `MetricsPublisher` API key per cluster which we name with the cluster ID.
+We need a `MetricsPublisher` API key per cluster, named with the cluster ID.
 This can be done through the Grafana Cloud admin console ("API Keys" under the "Security" heading, "Add API key" button in the top right) or through the (undocumented) API.